sahar119/UX-Portfolio/Case Study 2/chatbot.md

 I identified a few problem statements based on the findings.
 ![problems](/Assets/problems1.png)
 ## Ideate
-With a clear understanding of our user's pain points, I began brainstorming solutions.
-The solution's idea was to design a chatbot for the museum`s app.
-Therefore, users can follow it everywhere in the museum and get directions, maps, information, and guidance; furthermore, the chatbot gives feedback on their visit experience.
+I generated a few How Might We statements in response to address the above problem statements.

 ## Prototype
-I decided to separate the chatbot design and integrate a feedback survey in the menu of the museum app.
+With a clear understanding of our users's pain points, I began brainstorming solutions.
+The main idea was to design a chatbot for the museum`s app.
+Therefore, users can follow it everywhere in the museum and get directions, maps, information, and guidance; furthermore, the chatbot gives feedback on their visit experience.
 ### Iteration1: chatbot part
 ![chat1](/Assets/chat1.jpg)
 ### Iteration1: feedback part